redis/redis-doc/topics/whos-using-redis.md

 * [Dark Curse](http://www.darkcurse.com)
 * [Virgilio Film](http://film.virgilio.it)
 * [OKNOtizie](http://film.virgilio.it)
+* [Moodstocks](http://www.moodstocks.com/2010/11/26/the-tech-behind-moodstocks-notes) uses Redis as its
+main database by means of [Ohm](http://ohm.keyvalue.org).

 This is an incomplete list.
 If you're using Redis and would like to be listed, [let us know](https://github.com/antirez/redis-doc/issues).